auth0/docs/articles/connections/social/facebook.md

 # Connect your app to Facebook

-To connect your Auth0 app to Facebook, you will need to generate a *Client ID* and *Client Secret* in a Facebook app, copy these keys into your Auth0 settings, and enable the connection.
+To connect your Auth0 app to Facebook, you will need an **App ID** and **App Secret** from your Facebook app, then copy these keys into your Auth0 settings and enable the connection.

 This doc refers to the client steps to connect your client.
 If you are looking to manage authentication in your application, see [Next Steps](#next-steps) below.